Yashsharma1911/file-store-service/README.md

-# File Store System CLI
+# Problem Statement 1: File Store System CLI

 `store` is a command-line tool to manage your files and provide self host environment.
 This README will guide you through installation, setup, and usage of the tool.